Westwood, Massachusetts

 Westwood is a town in Norfolk County, Massachusetts, United States.
-The population was 16,266 at the time of the 2020 United States Census.
+The population was 16,266 at the 2020 United States census.

 History

 Westwood was first settled in 1641 and was part of the town of Dedham, originally called 'West Dedham', until it was officially incorporated in 1897.
 It was the last town to split from the original town of Dedham.
 From early in the settlement of Dedham, the people of the Clapboard Trees Precinct were "a wealthy, sophisticated lot, familiar with the bigwigs of provincial politics and prone to the religious liberalism that was à la mode in Boston."
 Residents did not care for the politically more powerful Calvinist views of those who lived in the village of Dedham and asked to separate.